rosacry/Mapperatorinator/README.md

 We use a logit processor to make sure that the model can't generate time tokens that are in the first 50% of the generation window.
 Additionally, the last 40% of the generation window is reserved for the next window.
 Any generated time tokens in that range are treated as EOS tokens.
 This ensures that each generated token is conditioned on at least 4 seconds of previous tokens and 3.3 seconds of future audio to anticipate.

+To prevent offset drifting during long generation, random offsets have been added to time events in the decoder during training.
+This forces it to correct timing errors by listening to the onsets in the audio instead, and results in a consistently accurate offset.

 ### Refined coordinates with diffusion